XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/xmpro-ibpms-overview.md

 of things into your processes schedule a

-demo to find out how XM pros
+demo to find out how XM Pro's

 award-winning intelligent business

-process management suite can help you
+Process Management Suite can help you

 reduce unpredictable operational

-outcomes by at least forty percent
+outcomes by at least 40%
 </details>